dina-kvivesen/first_website/README.md

 # new-repository

-This is the second project i've made
+This is the first project i've made